 And how dare any religious person give me the load of crap about "How can you be an atheist?
 I can't imagine going through life not believing in anything."
-I believe in plenty of things.
+I believe in plenty of things other than gods.

 In contrast to how the religious use the "non-believer" label, we who are described by it tend to use the term as a socially desirable alternative to other labels.
 We recognize that "non-believer" is more socially acceptable than "atheist" and less likely to be misunderstood than other labels.